ASPIRA Olney High School

 Home & School Association; School Advisory Council; community dinners; end-of-year celebration; monthly dinners with parents of ELL students; transition fairs; dinners for parents of low-incidence students; 4Books4Olney Initative, where parents read with students

 Vocal music classes or ensemble; instrumental music classes; choir; drum line; visual arts instruction; dance

 Activities & special programs:

-Clubs: Anime, robotics, Asian, glee, debate, Gay-Straight Alliance, Contemporary Concepts, Young Life, music, ASPIRA Leadership, yearbook, fashion, game, Brazilian Jiu-Jitsu, badminton, multicultural, writing, SAT, chess, school newspaper: The Olney Student Voice, Cafe Exceptional program
+Clubs: anime, robotics, Asian, glee, debate, Gay-Straight Alliance, Contemporary Concepts, Young Life, music, ASPIRA leadership, yearbook, fashion, game, Brazilian Jiu-Jitzu, badminton, multicultural, writing, SAT, chess; school newspaper: The Olney Student Voice, Cafe Exceptional program

-Baseball, Basketball, Bowling, Football, Soccer, Softball, Track & Field, Volleyball, Wrestling, JV Baseball*, JV Basketball*, JV Football*, EC Club Lacrosse*
+Baseball, Basketball, Football, Indoor Track, Soccer, Softball, Track & Field, Volleyball, Wrestling

 1, 57, J, R, Regional Rail